-The monitoring and control of the studies is carried out by means of a check, and of the projects, in addition to the check, the verification, revision and validation of the design and development, cited in 6.3The monitoring and control of site management and controls and surveillance is established in the inspection point plans in accordance with the indications in procedure TPS-03, of inspections, in its specific procedure, and laboratory testing is established in its own manuals and procedures.
+The monitoring and control of studies is carried out by means of a check, that of projects, in addition to the check, includes the verification, review and validation of the design and development, mentioned in6.3, that of site management and controls and surveillance is established in the inspection point plans in accordance with the indications in procedure TPS-03, that of inspections, in its specific procedure, and that of laboratory tests is established in its own manuals and procedures.
 These control measures are complemented by internal audits.

-The key characteristics of the operations that may have a significant impact on the environment are monitored and controlled by the Committee at the QHSE System monitoring and review meetings, in accordance with the provisions of section 7.5.
-7.5.
+The key characteristics of the operations that may have a significant impact on the environment are monitored and controlled by the Committee at the QHSE System monitoring and review meetings, as indicated in the section .7.5

-As indicated in point 7.4 on OSH, internal and legal audits of the OSH Management System are carried out periodically, in which, among other aspects, compliance with legal requirements and all those voluntarily assumed by the TYPSA Group are checked.
+As indicated in the point7.4 on OSH, internal and legal audits of the OSH Management System are carried out periodically, in which, among other aspects, compliance with legal requirements and all those voluntarily assumed by the TYPSA Group are checked.